-The Remuneration Committee consists of all Directors except Patrick Reeve, with Lord O'Shaughnessy as Chairman.
+The Remuneration Committee consists of all Directors and following John Chiplin's retirement from the Board on 31 December 2022, Swarupa Pathakji became Chairman of the Committee.
 The Committee meets annually to review both Directors' responsibilities and salaries against the market.
 The Committee held one formal meeting during the year, which was fully attended by all members of the Committee at the time the meeting was held.

-All Directors, with the exception of Patrick Reeve, sit on the Remuneration Committee as their balance of skills and knowledge are relevant to the Committee's responsibilities.
-The terms of reference for the Remuneration Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/AADV under the Corporate Governance section.
+All Directors sit on the Remuneration Committee as their balance of skills and knowledge are relevant to the Committee's responsibilities.
+The terms of reference for the Remuneration Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/KAY under the Corporate Governance section.